bhagyasri12/PacktCodingProject/README.md

 /get-books : gets all books based on search and pagination results

-/books : this is a resource controller route which has crud operations based on the url and method of the route /books => as a resource controller has all crud operations using soft deletes for deleting of books
+/books : this is a resource controller route which has crud operations based on the url and method of the route used soft deletes for deleting of books

 /migrate-books :  migrates all books data from DB to elastic search